mindfalls/fantasy-book-quiz/README.md

 ## Subject
-To make a small webpage wit a few short quizzes
+To make a small webpage with a few short quizzes

 <img src="docs/responsive-screen.png">